noyainrain/flatdir/README.md

 ## System Requirements

-The following software must be installed on your system:
+The following software must be installed:

 * Python >= 3.11

+If a locale is configured, it has to be available on your system (e.g. `de_DE.UTF-8` for Berlin).

 flatdir should work on any [POSIX](https://en.wikipedia.org/wiki/POSIX) system.